jblackwood/mini_arc_neural_networks/README.md

 My approach in this repository is motivated by the following thinking:

 1. **Inspired by the Tiny Recursive Model (TRM)**
-   The recent success of the [Tiny Recursive Model](https://arcprize.org/) on ARC-AGI suggested that relatively small transformer-based models with learned per-task embeddings are a promising direction.
+   The recent success of the [Tiny Recursive Model](https://arxiv.org/abs/2510.04871) on ARC-AGI suggested that relatively small transformer-based models with learned per-task embeddings are a promising direction.
 The core idea is that a model can learn a shared input-output transformation function, conditioned on a compact task-specific latent vector that gets optimized at test time.

 2. **The Regularization Hypothesis**
-   My intuition was that regularizing the task embedding space — through noise injection (VAE-style), vector quantization, or LeJEPA-style compression to an isotropic gaussian — might help the model learn more structured, generalizable representations of ARC tasks.
+   My intuition was that regularizing the task embedding space — through noise injection (VAE-style), vector quantization, or LeJEPA-style compression to an isotropic Gaussian — might help the model learn more structured, generalizable representations of ARC tasks.
 Techniques explored include:
    - **VAE**: Gaussian noise injection via the reparameterization trick
    - **JEPA (Joint Embedding Predictive Architecture)**: Latent space compression inspired by LeJEPA, which regularizes embeddings toward an isotropic Gaussian
-   - **wave2vec 2.0 / Random Projection Quantizer (RQ)**: Random projection into a discrete codebook with Gumbel softmax quantization, inspired by wav2vec 2.0
+   - **wav2vec 2.0 / Random Projection Quantizer (RQ)**: Random projection into a discrete codebook with Gumbel softmax quantization, inspired by wav2vec 2.0
    - **Finite Scalar Quantization (FSQ)**: Deterministic quantization to a bounded integer lattice
    - **Equilibrium Matching (EQM)**: Iterative denoising / equilibrium-finding in the embedding space